 Is the event scheduled for a limited number of pre-registered attendees or can anyone drop in?

 Will attendees have close contact (i.e., within 2 metres) with one another?

 Will attendees have prolonged or cumulative interactions with others?

 Can extra equipment be moved or removed from the area to promote the greatest physical distancing possible?

 What activities will be offered?
-Do they involve loud verbal instructions and music
+Do they involve loud verbal instructions (shouting, yelling, singing) or music?

 Are food and beverages being served?

-How long will the event last? (i.e. the longer the length of time, the higher the risk).
+How long will the event last?
+The longer the length of time, the higher the risk.

 Will the event be indoors or outdoors?
 Will it be held at one or multiple locations?